ImtiazKhanDS/notes/Fitness/Fitness.md

      1. Walnuts good for brain health
      2. Beets have something called nitrates when mixes with something in your saliva creates nitric oxide which makes blood flow faster and reduces effort on heart to pump blood, There is a whole industry on this popularising beet juices
    4. Adaptogens and joes immunity digestion potion
-     1. There are foods that help you alleviate your stress levels ()
+     1. There are foods that help you alleviate your stress levels (these are herbs called adaptogens)
-        1.
+        1. Ashwagandha
+        2. Cordyceps
+        3. Mushrooms
+        4.